pudly/schmopera-hugo/content/articles/welcome-back.md

 youtube_url = ""

 +++
+I'll tell you this, readers: absence really does make the heart grow fonder.

+I've been absent from Schmopera, you might have noticed.

+*
+*
 * summer stuff
 * freelance juggling - stratagem, opera canada
 * back at my schmopera desk, with some cool things planned for the near future